japila-books/apache-spark-internals/docs/storage/BlockManager.md

   keepReadLock: Boolean)(putBody: BlockInfo => Option[T]): Option[T]
 ----

-doPut executes the input `putBody` function with a xref:storage:BlockInfo.adoc[] being a new `BlockInfo` object (with `level` storage level) that xref:storage:BlockInfoManager.adoc#lockNewBlockForWriting[`BlockInfoManager` managed to create a write lock for].
+doPut executes the input `putBody` function with a storage:BlockInfo.md[] being a new `BlockInfo` object (with `level` storage level) that storage:BlockInfoManager.md#lockNewBlockForWriting[`BlockInfoManager` managed to create a write lock for].

-If the block has already been created (and xref:storage:BlockInfoManager.adoc#lockNewBlockForWriting[`BlockInfoManager` did not manage to create a write lock for]), the following WARN message is printed out to the logs:
+If the block has already been created (and storage:BlockInfoManager.md#lockNewBlockForWriting[`BlockInfoManager` did not manage to create a write lock for]), the following WARN message is printed out to the logs:

 [source,plaintext]
 ----